This article will give you information on how to climb Jade Mountain Taiwan.

 Mt.
 Jade receives its name due to the fact that during the winter season, Jade Peak is often snow capped with thick snow which makes the entire peak shine like stainless jade.

-How to Get Up Jade Mountain – Step by Step
+How to Climb Jade Mountain – Step by Step

-Jade Mountain is a moderately difficult trek.
+The first thing to know about how to climb Jade Mountain is that it’s only a moderately difficult trek.
 It isn’t very steep except for the final ascent.
 The total elevation climb goes from 2,600 meters at the Tatajia Saddle to 3,952 meters at the peak.
 The distance is 8.2 kilometers to the Paiyun Lodge and then an additional 1.2 kilometers to the peak.
 The trail is very well laid, out, mostly gradual, and easy to walk on.
 This is a major reason why many Taiwanese and visitors are able to make it to the peak regardless of their hiking experience.

 Weekdays have fewer applicants.If you have a foreign passport, you may have a better chance of getting a bed.
 The park sets aside 24 spots for foreign passports from Mondays to Thursdays.
 You can apply 4 months in advance but decisions are made (by lottery) 30 days beforehand.
 You can check the website and you will also receive an email to see if you were accepted.
 Click on the link below for more information on the Jade Permit…